uwdata/draco/README.md

 ### Install clingo.

-On Linux, run `apt get install gringo`.
-On MacOS, you can run `brew install clingo`.
+On Linux, run `conda install clingo`.
+On MacOS, you can alternatively run `brew install clingo`.

 ### Install node dependencies